|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Download Kenya and Tanzania Detailed Itinerary

 Upon arrival you are met at the airport and transferred to your hotel.
-This evening enjoy a welcome drink as you meet your fellow travelers at an orientation meeting.
+This evening you will meet your fellow travelers at an orientation meeting.

 Day 3: Sweetwaters and Chimpanzee Sanctuary